 • We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

 • If your child is on the SEN register they will have an Individual Education Plan (IEP) and/ or and Individual Behaviour Management Plan (IBMP) which will have individual / group targets.
-This is reviewed on a termly basis and parents are given a copy of the IEP.
+This is discussed on a termly basis and parents are given a copy of the IEP.
 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

 HOW DOES THE SCHOOL KNOW HOW WELL MY CHILD IS DOING?

-• As a school we measure children’s progress in learning against National expectations and age related expectations.
+- As a school we measure children’s progress in learning against National expectations and age related expectations

-• The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children’s progress from entry at Year R through to Year 6, using a variety of different methods including the Early Years Foundation Stage Profile, National Curriculum levels and Reading and Spelling ages, SATs and Teacher Assessment.
+- The Class Teacher continually assesses each child and notes areas where they are improving and where further support is needed.
+As a school, we track children’s progress from entry at Year R through to Year 6, using a variety of different methods including the Early Years Foundation Stage Profile, National Curriculum levels and reading and spelling ages, SATs and Teacher assessment.

-• When the child’s IEP is reviewed comments are made against each target to show what progress the child has made.
+- When the child’s IEP is reviewed, comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

-WHAT SUPPORT WILL THERE BE FOR MY CHILD’S OVERALL WELL BEING?
+WHAT SUPPORT WILL THERE BE FOR MY CHILD’S OVERALL WELL- BEING?

 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well- being.
 We have a caring, understanding team looking after our children.